 Right then, someone tapped me on the shoulder and gestured to the stage.
 It was time to sing back-up for the closing worship song.
 My face was soaked with tears, but I did my best to wipe them off with my hands and went up anyway.
 I was too choked up to sing much, but I sensed the Lord saying it was okay.
 Just let me use you in this way.
 So I did.

 I could kind of understand how me crying during worship could maybe be used by the Lord, but God took it much farther than that.

 This past month, the enemy did his best to isolate and discourage me, and I cried a lot.

 But though my tears rarely felt holy or useful in any way, in my most vulnerable moments, amazing things happened.
 People I didn’t know very well showed me deep kindness and love.
 They held me, prayed for me, and practically forced me to tell them what was going on.
 My tears opened the doors to honest conversations, they built trust with people, broke off reservations in myself and those around me––they washed away barriers.

 And while I was in the midst of sobbing uncontrollably during worship two Sundays ago (not up on stage, thank goodness), God spoke to me powerfully.
 He said,

 It’s okay to feel emotions, even disappointment or hurt, because those emotions don’t change who you are.
 Who you are is established within you, and nothing can shake that out of you.

 I can’t even describe the intense faith that rose up in me at that moment.

-And because I am established in my identity in God, because I no longer let negative emotions rule over me, because I am learning to rebuke the self-pitying tears, but open myself fully to the tears from the Lord, my emotions and sensitivity have become the greatest part of my strength.
+Because I am established in my identity in God, because I no longer let negative emotions rule me, because I am learning to rebuke the self-pitying tears while opening myself fully to the tears from God, my emotions and sensitivity have become my greatest strength.
 They are a powerful weapon that open shut doors and break down thick barriers.